ZCOdeMichael/Shoot-Em-Up-Game/README.md

 Also credit to the respective owners of the sprites that I barrowed as a place holder until I have time to make my own sprites.
 Sorry I could not find the current owners of these sprites.

+In addition thank you to Lumpman2 who helped on the shoot mechanic.